uio-bmi/immuneML/docs/source/tutorials/how_to_simulate_antigen_signals_in_airr_datasets.rst

   (probability for each amino acid to replace one of the amino acids in the seed when the Hamming distance between the seed and the motif instance is equal to or larger than 1).
 It is possible to define multiple motifs by defining a key before specifying the parameters of the motif.

-- :code:`signals` (see: :ref:`Signal`) model immune events and represent the labels assigned to the repertoires (the label is signal_my_signal_name for signal called
+- :code:`signals` (see: :ref:`Signal`) model immune events and represent the labels assigned to the repertoires (the label is 'signal_my_signal_name' for signal called
-  `my_signal_name` in the YAML specification and can have value True or False in the repertoire depending whether the signal was implanted in the repertoire or not).
+  :code:`my_signal_name` in the YAML specification, and can have value True or False in the repertoire depending whether the signal was implanted in the repertoire or not).
 A signal is defined by a list of motifs (only motif keys as given in the previous section are specified in the list), the sequence position weights (probabilities to implant a motif instance into a target receptor sequence at the given IMGT position) and implanting (the way receptor sequences are chosen for implanting from the repertoire).
 Implanting and the list of motifs are mandatory fields in the YAML specification.